smitchell/batch-demo/README.md

 ### Running the Project Locally

-If you use Intellij IDEA all you have to select the Application class in the Project window and press Shift-F10, or open the Run menu and select "Run BatchDemoApplication," or right-click the Application class and select "Run BatchDemoApplication."
+If you use Intellij IDEA, press Shift-F10, or open the Run menu and select "Run BatchDemoApplication."

 ### Running the Project with Pivotal